bigrobsf/websocket-chat/README.md

 * npm install websocket
 * npm install nodemon

 Nodemon is a package that will automate restarting your server after each edit.
-Trust me, you'll appreciate it!
+If you haven't used it before, you'll appreciate it!

 ## Technology